networq/website/getStartedSystem/Windows/windows10.md

 Select "Environment Variables"
 Navigate to the path settings for Windows and select "Edit" if there is an existing PHP path, otherwise, "New".

 Browse to your PHP runtime location (the folder where you unzipped to), and add that to the environment variable path.
-If you have older PHP versions this will replace the outdated path.
+If you have older PHP version "Edit" will replace the outdated path.

 ![Browse your PHP Path](/images/PHP_Windows_VariablesSetings2.PNG)